Skip to main content

 The Small Tract Forestland (STF) Program was developed to accommodate the varying needs of small woodland owners.
 This program allows the landowner to delay paying part of their annual property taxes until after the timber is harvested.
 Landowners in this program have a reduced property tax assessment that's intended to recognize the importance of forestland to Oregon's economy and respond to the growing pressures that urban growth was putting on natural resource lands.

 Small Tract Forestland (STF) program is available to landowners who own at least 10 but less than 5,000 acres of forestland.
-Under the STF program, the landowner only pays 20% per annum of the specially assessed value, When harvesting, they must pay the STF severance tax when they harvest timber from the property.
+Under the STF program, the landowner only pays 20 percent per annum of the specially assessed value, When harvesting, they must pay the STF severance tax when they harvest timber from the property.

 How the program works